-CEO also refers to a chief elected officials board (CEOB) established in accordance with WIOA Sec.
+Chief elected official also refers to a chief elected officials board established in accordance with WIOA Sec.
 107(c)(1)(B).

-2. consultation
+2. Consultation

 Consultation means the process by which state or local stakeholders convene to discuss changes to the public workforce system and constitutes a robust conversation in which all parties are given an opportunity to express thoughts and opinions.